Group and filter options in Cost analysis and budgets

 Publisher Type value changes

-This change doesn't affect customers with an Enterprise Agreement or pay-as-you-go offers.
+The change didn't affect customers with an Enterprise Agreement or pay-as-you-go offers.

 There's no impact to Cost analysis or budgets because the changes are automatically reflected in the filters.
 Any saved views or budgets created with Publisher Type = “Azure” filter will be automatically updated.